michael-wall/saml-restore-tool/README.md

   -  Liferay DXP 2025.Q1.0 LTS (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts) and JDK 21 compile and runtime.
   -  Liferay DXP 2025.Q1.15 LTS (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-2025.q1.15-lts) and JDK 21 compile and runtime.
   - Liferay DXP 7.4 U92 (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-7.4-u92) with JDK11 compile and runtime.
-- The SAML Restore Tool has been tested in Liferay PaaS and Liferay Self Hosted.
+- The SAML Restore Tool has also been tested in Liferay PaaS and Liferay Self Hosted.

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.